5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## Observations

 - Board-ID Skip and RestrictEvents still seem to work
-- On my Ivy Bridge Notebook installation works without effor.
-But the system crashes after completing the first stage of the install assistant before attempting to create the user account.
+- On my Ivy Bridge Notebook installation worked without effort.
+But the system crashes after completing the first stage of the install assistant.
 - Couldn't get it to work on my Z490 system with a Comet Lake CPU and a Polaris GPU.
 I've read that disabling it and using the iGPU works

 ## Further Resources